 51. Annual reports

-(1) The Chairperson shall, on behalf of the Board and of the Commissioner, as soon as practicable after the first day of July in each year, submit to the Minister a report on the activities under this Act of the Board and of the Commissioner for the year ending on the 30th day of June last preceding.
+(1) The chief executive officer is to ensure that the matters set out in subsection (1a) are included in the Department’s annual report.

 (1a) The annual report is to include details of —

 (a) the number, nature, and outcome, of —

-(i) investigations and inquiries undertaken by, or at the direction of, the Board; and
+(i) investigations and inquiries undertaken by, or at the direction of, the Commissioner; and

-(ii) matters that have been brought before the State Administrative Tribunal by the Board;
+(ii) matters that have been brought before the State Administrative Tribunal by the Commissioner;

 (b) the number and nature of matters referred to in paragraph (a) that are outstanding;